katiesun138/cmpt-419/README.md

 Sarcasm detection presents a challenging task in natural language processing due to its nuanced and context-dependent nature.
-In this paper, we propose a comprehensive multi-modal framework for sarcasm detection, leveraging textual analysis, tone recogni- tion, and visual processing.
-We extend the MUStARD dataset to include audio and video components, providing a diverse and an- notated collection for model training and evaluation.
-Our approach utilizes late fusion techniques to integrate information from dif- ferent modalities, enhancing the model’s accuracy and robustness.
+In this paper, we propose a comprehensive multi-modal framework for sarcasm detection, leveraging textual analysis, tone recogni tion, and visual processing.
+We extend the MUStARD dataset to include audio and video components, providing a diverse and an notated collection for model training and evaluation.
+Our approach utilizes late fusion techniques to integrate information from dif ferent modalities, enhancing the model’s accuracy and robustness.
 Interestingly, we observe that omitting the visual aspect leads to a notable increase in accuracy, prompting further exploration into the dynamics of sarcasm detection.
-Our study underscores the im- portance of considering multiple cues in sarcasm detection and lays the groundwork for future advancements in this field.
+Our study underscores the im portance of considering multiple cues in sarcasm detection and lays the groundwork for future advancements in this field.